seeq12/seeq-clustering/README.md

 ![N|Scheme](images/checksum_from_dropdown.png)

-9. In your existing Seeq Data Lab **Terminal** window, navigate to `clustering` directory: `cd seeq-clustering/seeq/addons/clustering/`

-10. Update your app to point to your unique checksum.
+9. Update your app to point to your unique checksum.
 Run `python -m seeq.addons.clustering.config --script_name <yourkeyhere>` where `<yourkeyhere>` is that which you retrieved previously (from a Seeq workbook), *e.g.*, the complete key: `Clustering.py:NUMERIC:q2tYWyXR+cw7`

-11. Install the add-on tool
+10. Install the add-on tool

 ```python
 python -m seeq.addons.clustering